TonichaB/Habit-Tracker/README.md

 Once the above has been updated, select *Add*
 5. After adding the above variables, scroll down to *Buildpacks* and select *Add buildpack*.
 Heroku will give you a few options you can select from using their officially supported packs, for this project we will need the *python* and *node.js* packs.
 The order in which you show the buildpacks is important. **For this reason make sure to select Python first, and then Node.js.** Don't worry if you get these wrong, after adding you can drag the packs to rearrange their order.
 Don't forget to click *Save Changes*.
 6. Now that we have set up the variables, and added our buildpacks we can start the process of deploying the project.
 Go back to the top of the page and select the *Deploy* tab.
 Go to the *Deployment Method* section and select *GitHub*, where you can then select to *Connect to GitHub*.
 You will need to search for the repository name in the repo-name section and select *Connect* once the correct repository has been found. **Go back to [Local Cloning](#local-cloning) if you have not already cloned the GitHub repository.**
 7. We are now ready to deploy, so scroll down the page until you see *Manual Deploys* where you will want to select *Deploy Branch*.
 This will now start to create the application being deployed- this can take some time so please be patient!
-When ready you will see an option to *View* which will open the deployed project in a new tab showing the project within a mock terminal.
+When ready you will see an option to *View* which will open the deployed project in a new tab showing the project within a mock terminal.<br>

 If you have followed all above steps correctly the project will now be connected and deployed to Heroku.